ubinexus/sonic-utilities/doc/Command-Reference.md

   admin@sonic:~$ show logging sensord
   ```

-Optionally, you can specify a number of lines to display using the `-l' or `--lines` option.
+Optionally, you can specify a number of lines to display using the `-l` or `--lines` option.
 Only the most recent N lines will be displayed.
 Also note that this option can be combined with a process name.

 - Examples:
   ```